shuozhixu/FLAM2020-GSFE/README.md

 Repeat the steps above 18 more times.
 Each time, change at least one random seed before you resubmit the job.
 Eventually, you will get 20 {110} GSFE curves, which would give you 20 USFE values, and 20 _T_<sub>is</sub> values.
 Calculate the mean and standard deviation of the 20 USFE values, as well as those of the 20 _T_<sub>is</sub> values.
 The mean should be close to the USFE of based on the _A_ atom potential, which is the peak GSFE value in the file CrMoNbTa/110/gsfe\_A in this github repository.

-## {112} and {123} GSFE curves in CrNbTaW
+## {112} and {123} GSFE curves in CrMoNbTa

-Repeat the steps above to get 20 {112} and 20 {123} GSFE curves in CrNbTaW.
-Instead of the `CrNbTaW/110` directory, you will need the files in `CrNbTaW/112` and `CrNbTaW/123` directories.
+Repeat the steps above to get 20 {112} and 20 {123} GSFE curves in CrMoNbTa.
+Instead of CrMoNbTa/110/ in this github repository, you will need the files in CrMoNbTa/112/ and CrMoNbTa/123/.
 Again, calculate mean and standard deviation of:

 - 20 {112} USFE
 - 20 {112} _T_<sub>is</sub>